 The Bastille Day Celebration, or La Fete Nationale, is a time-honored tradition in New York City that has grown to become a week-long celebration.
 It marks the anniversary of the French storming of the Bastille on July 14, 1789, and the celebrations continue to this day, across the pond.
 From street fairs to chocolatiers, here are thirteen ways you can celebrate Bastille Day in New York City all throughout this week.
 Vive La France!

-Image via French Institute Alliance Francaise
+13. Celebrate Bastille Day at the French Institute Alliance Francaise